Medical Error Prevention in Dentistry

 - Operations on the wrong tooth.

-When seeking liability coverage for a practicing professional or dental practice, an oral healthcare provider should consider the reputation and solvency of the insurance carrier.
-A reputable carrier should be authorized to do business in multiple states; if the practitioner relocates, it is easy to adjust the policy, rather than attempt a new coverage application.
+When seeking liability coverage for a practicing professional or dental practice, an oral healthcare provider should consider the insurance carrier’s reputation and solvency.
+A reputable carrier should be authorized to do business in multiple states; if the practitioner relocates, it is easy to adjust the policy rather than attempt a new coverage application.
 The carrier should show a measure of financial stability.
 This can be determined by checking with industry rating agencies such as AM Best and Standard & Poors.
-The practitioner should also be concerned with the carriers litigation philosophy and history.
+The practitioner should also be concerned with the carrier’s litigation philosophy and history.
 Companies that vigorously defend against malpractice suits are more desirable to retain than those that quickly close cases in favor of the plaintiff.

-All members of a dental practice should be experienced in patient communications, thus mitigating malpractice risk with house policies that insure patients understand both the risks of care and their financial obligations before giving informed consent.
-Especially in the case of cosmetic dental procedures, the dentist and staff should accurately assess a patients expectations for positive outcomes.
-Documenting not only treatment procedures and results, but also patient interactions, such as conversation and even body language, can be beneficial should an incident of malpractice arise.
-Establishing more efficient teamwork between dental employees and more personal respectful relationships between dentists and patients can only lead to better oral health outcomes and business practice results.
+All dental practice members should be experienced in patient communications, thus mitigating malpractice risk with house policies that ensure patients understand both the risks of care and their financial obligations before giving informed consent.
+Especially in the case of cosmetic dental procedures, the dentist and staff should accurately assess a patient’s expectations for positive outcomes.
+Documenting treatment procedures and results and patient interactions, such as conversation and even body language, can be beneficial should an incident of malpractice arise.
+Establishing more efficient teamwork between dental employees and more personal, respectful relationships between dentists and patients can only lead to better oral health outcomes and business practice results.

 Charitable Immunity Protection

-As in the case of medical malpractice, there are specific factors which determine a case of dental malpractice.
-These four factors are: breach of duty, duty of care, proximate cause, and injury:
+As in the case of medical malpractice, specific factors determine a case of dental malpractice.
+These four factors are a breach of duty, the duty of care, proximate cause, and injury: